How to calculate a ROM estimate and when to use it

 What’s a typical Rough Order of Magnitude for project estimating?

-There is no perfect ‘bucket’ for what boundaries you should put on your ROM.
-The PMBOK® Guide says that a ROM estimate is within the range of -25% to +75%.
+There is no perfect ‘bucket’ for what boundaries you should put on your ROM and ROM accuracy ranges are not universal.

-However, back in the real world, we don’t have to do exactly what the PMBOK® Guide says, although it’s useful to have those figures in the back of your mind for your PMI exam.
 Talk to your Finance department to see if there are internal cost management and forecasting standards to apply to, or just get the range as accurate as you can based on your professional judgment.
+The ROM estimate accuracy is not expected to be high, so don’t worry too much about it.

 Let’s look at an example to see how it would work in a project budget.